PennyLaneAI/pennylane/doc/introduction/transforming_circuits.rst

 Composability of transforms
 ---------------------------

-Transforms are inherently composable on :class:`~.QNode`, meaning that transforms with compatible post-processing functions can be successively applied to QNodes.
+Transforms are inherently composable on a :class:`~.QNode`, meaning that transforms with compatible post-processing functions can be successively applied to QNodes.
 For example, this allows for the application of multiple compilation passes on a QNode to maximize gate reduction before execution.